BitBagCommerce/SyliusElasticsearchPlugin/README.md

 options, attributes, taxons, channels and name in the front product list page.
 It totally replaces the default Sylius `sylius_shop_product_index` route.

+If you are curious about the details of this plugin, read [this Medium blog post](https://medium.com/@BitBag/using-sylius-and-elasticsearch-for-a-products-filter-6dc9f0ce929) for more details.

 What is more, the plugin has a nice Sylius-oriented architecture that allows mapping resources to the Elastic document easier.
 It is flexible as well, so that you can customize the existing features for your specific business needs.